 Hey, friends!
 It’s been a minute since I’ve created a new jewelry tutorial for you ❤️ Today, I’m excited to share this new project.
-In this tutorial, I’ll walk you through how to make beaded bracelets & handmade pearl necklaces.
+In this tutorial, I’ll walk you through how to make beaded pearl bracelets & a handmade freshwater pearl necklace.

 This DIY beaded bracelets tutorial is really quick and easy.
-It’ll guide you through some tips and tricks to create a professional-quality, modern, updated take on an old classic.
+It’ll guide you through some tips and tricks to create a professional-quality, modern, updated take on an old classic best seller.

 So let’s dive in!